Paw & Order: How to Manage One Dog Stealing from the Other

 This is no good.

 Intervene early and swiftly.
-Redirect your pushy pup to appropriate play with you and her own toys; and correct and redirect consistently for even thinking of being thief.
+Redirect your pushy pup to appropriate play with you and her own toys; and correct and redirect consistently for even thinking of being a thief.

 Depending on the dogs, sometimes playtime with multiple dogs and toys just isn’t possible.
 There is just too much value attached to the toys.
 This is very common with fetch.
 We never recommend throwing a single toy with multiple dogs around.
 Their prey drive and enthusiasm to chase will too often override their good sense - leading to dangerous collisions at best, and to fights over the moving toy at worst.